cncf/devstats/METRICS.md

 - If metrics need additional string descriptions (like when we are returning number of hours as age, and want to have nice formatted string value like "1 day 12 hours") use `desc: time_diff_as_string`.
 - Metric can return multiple values in a single series (for example for SIG mentions stacking, bot commands, company stats etc), use `multi_value: true` to mark series to return multi value in a single series (instead of creating multiple series with single values).
 Multi values are used for stacked charts with multi value drop down to select series.
 - If you want to escape value names in multi-valued series use `escape_value_name: true` in `metrics.yaml`.
+- If you do not want to escape series names in multi-valued series use `skip_escape_series_name: true` in `metrics.yaml`.
+- If your metric saves `HyperLogLog` data instead of int/float64 values then use `hll: true`.
 3) Add test coverage in [metrics_test.go](https://github.com/cncf/devstats/blob/master/metrics_test.go) and [tests.yaml](https://github.com/cncf/devstats/blob/master/tests.yaml).
 4) You need to generate data, using `PG_PASS=... ./devel/add_single_metric.sh`.
 If you choose to use add single metric, you need to create 2 files: `test_metrics.yaml` and `test_tags.yaml`.
 Those YAML files should contain only new metric related data.
 You may need to update `test_columns.yaml` too.
 5) To test new metric on non-production database "test", use: `GHA2DB_PROJECT={{project}} ./devel/test_metric_sync.sh` script.
 6) Add Grafana dashboard or row that displays this metric.
 Eventually copy existing one and adjust.
 To find new UID available use: `find grafana/dashboards/ -iname "*.json" -exec grep -E '^  "uid"' "{}" \; | sort | uniq`.
+Or check the last dashbord's UID in `DASHBOARDS.md`.
 7) Update all Home dashboards (make dashboard list panel higher to include new dashboard without scrolling).
+For your dashboard to be visible there you must set `"tags": ["dashboard", "{{project}}"]`.
 7) Export new Grafana dashboard to JSON, for example use `./devel/get_all_sqlite_jsons.sh`.
 If you are using dashboards folders update `./grafana/project/custom_sqlite.sql`.
 8) Create PR for the new metric.
 9) Add metrics dashboard decription in this [file](https://github.com/cncf/devstats/blob/master/DASHBOARDS.md).